 I enjoy my role as lunchtime supervisor and I love working with children, talking and playing with them to give them an enjoyable experience during their free time over lunchtime.
 I have worked as a lunchtime supervisor since 2009 and all four of my children have attended Copthorne and I feel it is a very special school.

-Hello my name is Nicola Thorpe.
+Hello my name is Nicola Beaumont.
 I started working at Copthorne Primary school in September 2016 as the Deputy Manager of Saplings 2 year old provision.
 My role is to help run the room along with an amazing team and to provide our 2 year olds with opportunities to play, learn and develop in as many ways as possible.

 It is a pleasure to be part of such a great team; I enjoy working here and I’m grateful for the opportunity.